Florida governor declares a state of emergency in 18 counties

 The watch covers the area from Grand Isle, Louisiana, to west of Destin, Florida.
 The center of the storm is forecast to be near the coast within that area Saturday.

-A tropical storm warning is in effect from Grand Isle to the mouth of the Pearl River.
+A tropical storm warning is in effect from Morgan City, Louisiana, to the mouth of the Pearl River on the Louisiana-Mississippi line.

 “Karen is expected to be at or near hurricane strength late Friday and early Saturday,” read a hurricane center advisory.